kaditya25/game-engine/doc/final-project-setup.md

 git config user.email "YOUR EMAIL HERE"
 ```

-There will be three Game Engine repositories that are important to you: your
+There will be three git repositories that are important to you: (1) the
+game-engine repository on your local machine, (2) your team's remote
-local copy, the copy on gitlab, and the original game-engine-student
+game-engine repository on gitlab, and (3) the original game-engine-student
+repository on gitlab.
+The three of these interact as follows: Dan and Nick
+will periodically push patches and changes to the original game-engine-student
 repository.
-The three of these interact as follows: Dan and Nick will push patches and
-changes to the original game-engine-student repository.
-Your local copy will
+You will pull down and merge these changes into your local
+repository.
+Likewise, you will pull down and merge changes your teammates have
-have to pull in and merge these changes.
-Then you will have to push changes in
+made to your team's remote repository.
+Finally, you will push changes in your
-your local copy to gitlab so they are safe and accessible to your teammates.
+local repository to your team's remote repository so they are safely stored
+and accessible to your teammates.

-These three repositories will be referred to as:
+These three repositories will be referred to as
-- Your Local Copy -> local
+- Your local game-engine repository -> local
-- Your Gitlab copy -> origin
+- Your team's gitlab repository -> origin
-- Original game-engine-student -> source
+- Original game-engine-student gitlab repository -> source

 Configure these in the git settings.
 Note that the lines begining with '#' below
 are comments